Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 A claim will be arbitrated in accordance with the version of these rules (Rules) posted on the website of the American Health Law Association (AHLA) on the date a claim is filed.
 Any reference to the Rules of the American Health Law Association Dispute Resolution Service will be deemed to be a reference to such version of the Rules.

 (b) NOTICE.
-A message is deemed to have been received by the person(s) to whom it is addressed on the next business day after it is sent through the ECM.
-A party or party representative is deemed to have notice of the contents of any message sent to it through the ECM.
+A message is deemed to have been received by the person(s) participating in a claim on the next business day after it is sent through the ECM.
+A party or party representative who is on the participant list is deemed to have notice of the contents of any message sent through the ECM.

 (c) FILING.
 A document is deemed to have been filed on the day it is transmitted (uploaded) to the ECM.

 (d) SERVICE.
-A document is deemed to have been served one business day after notice is sent to a party at the email address listed for this party in the ECM.
+A document is deemed to have been served one business day after notice of its filing has been sent to a party or party representative through the ECM.

 Parties may designate a representative.
 The claimant should designate its representative on the claim form.
-Any party may designate a primary representative, designate additional representatives, change its representative, or withdraw a representative by completing the Designation of Representative Form.
+Any party may designate a primary representative, designate additional representatives, change its representative, or withdraw a representative by completing the Participate in a Claim form (available here).
 Unless otherwise required by law, a representative need not be an attorney so long as the individual is an officer of the party or an agent properly designated to act on behalf of the party.

-Unless otherwise indicated, “days” means business days, which do not include Saturdays, Sundays, United States Postal Service holidays, or any other day on which the AHLA main office is officially closed.1 Prior to the appointment of an arbitrator, the Administrator has discretion to extend the deadlines set forth in the Rules for good cause shown or upon the request of all parties.
+Unless otherwise indicated, “days” means business days, which do not include Saturdays, Sundays, or any other day on which AHLA is officially closed.
+Prior to the appointment of an arbitrator, the Administrator has discretion to extend the deadlines set forth in the Rules for good cause shown or upon the request of all parties.

-AHLA and its employees, Board members, agents, volunteers, and arbitrators are not liable for any loss, liability, or damages arising out of an act or omission in connection with any arbitration under the Rules.
+AHLA and its employees, Board members, agents, volunteers, and arbitrators are not liable for any loss, liability, or damages arising out of any act or omission in connection with any arbitration under the Rules.
+Every person or entity participating in an arbitration or mediation under AHLA Rules consents to these terms.

-“Administrator,” as used in these Rules, means the American Health Law Association and any AHLA employee designated by AHLA to serve as the Administrator or Acting Administrator.
+“Administrator,” as used in these Rules, means the AHLA and any AHLA employee designated by AHLA to serve as the Administrator or Acting Administrator.

 The Respondent must receive notice of the claim as set forth below.

 (b) ALTERNATIVE MEANS.
-If, for any reason, neither the Respondent nor a person representing the Respondent gains access to the case site, the Claimant must serve the claim on the Respondent and must inform the Administrator, in writing, when service on the respondent has been effected.
+If, for any reason, neither the Respondent nor a person representing the Respondent gains access to the case site, the Claimant must serve the claim on the Respondent in accordance with applicable law and must upload proof of service to the ECM.

 3.2 Appointment Process